khozzy/suspy/README.md

  ```
 It will install all node packages into project (declared in package.json file).

-To use those node packages using command line install every needed package with:
+To use those node packages using command line install every needed package globally with:
  ```
  npm install -g nameOfNodePackage
  ```